nocobase/nocobase/CONTRIBUTING.md

 - `packages/plugins/**/src/locale`

 You can:
-- Correct existing translation files
+- Correct existing translation files.
 - Add a new language resource by copying `en-US.json` and renaming it to the desired language culture name.

 As you're finished, please create a pull request.